-Lack of equal access to disasterrelated programs and services is not only a violation of the law, but a fundamental precursor to institutionalization.
-Institutionalization of people with disabilities in disasters indicates failure on multiple levels of the government, of NGOs, and other collaborators who share the responsibility of providing equal access to emergency services and programs to disaster-impacted people with disabilities in their communities.
+Institutionalization is a phenomenon not only witnessed in 2017 and 2018.
+It has occurred repeatedly in previous disasters.
+There is no indication that this will be remedied in future providing equal access to emergency services and programs to disaster-impacted people with disabilities in their communities.
 This report examines the matrix of misunderstanding, miscommunication, contradiction, and deficient public policy that leads to wrongful institutionalization of people with disabilities during and after disasters; it also proposes actions that, if implemented, may eliminate potentially discriminatory practices.